roberttwomey/nosc-toolkit/lsl/readme.md

 pip install pylsl
 pip install numpy
 pip install matplotlib
-pip install python-opencv-contrib
+pip install opencv-contrib-python
 pip install pillow
 pip install python-osc
 ```

-If you are unable to install python-opencv-contrib (for instance with 64 bit python), then you can install ```python-opencv``` instead.
+If you are unable to install opencv-python (for instance with 64 bit python), then you can install ```python-opencv``` instead.

 ## Using the programs